Seagate/management-controller-api-client-samples/mc-reference-scripts/login/README.md

 - Introduction

-LoginFactory provides six classes out of which three are for XML API login and remaining are for REST API login.
+LoginFactory provides six classes out of which three are for XML API login and remaining are for REST login.

 It consumes these classes

 1. class BasicAuthLogin - A class to perform login operation using Base64 encoding for XML API
 2. class SHA256Login - A class to perform login operation using SHA256 encoding for XML API
 3. class BasicAuthSHA256Login - A class to perform login operation using Base64+SHA256 encoding for XML API
-4. class RESTBasicAuthLogin - A class to perform login operation using Base64 encoding for REST API
+4. class RESTBasicAuthLogin - A class to perform login operation using Base64 encoding for REST
-5. class RESTSHA256Login - A class to perform login operation using SHA256 encoding for REST API
+5. class RESTSHA256Login - A class to perform login operation using SHA256 encoding for REST
-6. class RESTBasicAuthSHA256Login - A class to perform login operation using Base64+SHA256 encoding for REST API
+6. class RESTBasicAuthSHA256Login - A class to perform login operation using Base64+SHA256 encoding for REST

-<b> DISCLAIMER :</b> <i>"REST API endpoints are despricated." </i>
+<b> DISCLAIMER :</b> <i>"REST endpoints are despricated.
+For best performance use API" </i>

 - Usage